Research Programmes and Projects

 Completed Programmes

-We recently completed a four-year programme of research Social Policy in a Cold Climate examining welfare spending and outcomes for the final years of the Labour administration and the Coalition administration up to 2015.
+SPDO built on a previous large four-year programme of researh Social Policy in a Cold Climate (SPCC) examining welfare spending and outcomes for the final years of the last Labour administration (2007-2010) and the Conservative-Liberal Democrat Coalition administration (2010-2015).
+This programme was funded by the Joseph Rowntree Foundation and the Nuffield Foundation, with London-specific analysis funded by the Trust for London.

 - Generational and life course dynamics